 What WFP is doing in Congo DR

-Purchase for ProgressSince 2010 WFP has worked to enhance smallholder farmers’ capacity to produce and trade through a Purchase for Progress (P4P) programme run with FAO.
-P4P includes trainings on agricultural techniques and organization, literacy to promote women’s role in the communities, construction and rehabilitation of infrastructure.
+Support for smallholder farmersWFP helps smallholder farmers improve production and trade through a Purchase for Progress (P4P) programme, in partnership with FAO.
+P4P provides trainings on agricultural techniques, literacy to promote women’s empowerment, construction and rehabilitation of infrastructure.
 It also enables farmers to connect with markets and trade collectively.
-In 2016 P4P expanded to North Kivu province.

 School mealsWFP’s emergency school feeding programme provides meals in schools, mostly located near IDP sites in North and South Kivu, Katanga, Tanganyika, Equateur and Ituri.
 The meals improve the nutrition of vulnerable students and increase school attendance, thereby reducing the risk of children being recruited by armed groups.